Chocolate Covered Broccoli

 The storyboard feedback was clear on two things.
 First, most teachers wanted the system to handle celebration automatically rather than providing them with yet another decision to make in the middle of a lesson.
 Second, and more importantly, every user responded more positively to celebration moments that felt connected to what they were actually learning, rather than generic reward animations that could have come from any app.

-That second finding pointed us toward a narrative approach.
-Rather than isolated celebration moments, we designed a through-line that wove across the lessons themselves, creating a visual story that the whole class experienced together, with celebratory moments tied to collective milestones in that narrative arc.
+That second point was tricky.
+Aligning engagement to specific content would be almost impossible across our many different product offerings, but perhaps there was a way to tie a thread we could control more easily throughout the content that we could use as a scaffold to mount our celebrations onto?
+This pointed us toward a narrative engagement approach that would create a visual story that the whole class experienced together, with celebratory moments tied to collective milestones within that narrative arc.
 Completing a session advanced the story.
 Reaching a unit milestone unlocked a new chapter.
-The celebration wasn't a gold star appended to the work rather it was part of the world the content had built.
+And so on.
+The celebration wouldn’t be a gold star appended on willy-nilly, rather it was part of the world the content was building.
+Students would then need to engage with the content in order to find out what happens next.

 Feedback and Next Steps